muesli/cache2go/README.md

 	// Accessing a new cache table for the first time will create it cache := cache2go.Cache("myCache")

 	// We will put a new item in the cache.
-It will expire in 5 seconds val := myStruct{"This is a test!", []byte{}}
+	// It will expire 5 seconds after its last access via Value(key). val := myStruct{"This is a test!", []byte{}}
 	cache.Cache("someKey", 5*time.Second, &val)